abhishek-7901/LUMO/client/frontend/to-do.md

 Careful when you delte and update stuff, since data may cascade on top of each other.

+###ERRORS

 Need to add navbar roles [DONE]
 Need to figure out why admin/viewUser is not working[DONE] Make designations, departments from a list which we can change in the frontend.
+Making background color to the whole page in login and register